microsoft/samples-for-ai/README.md

 2. Data:

-The digit images in the MNIST set were originally selected and experimented with by Chris Burges and Corinna Cortes using bounding-box normalization and centering.
-Yann LeCun's version which is provided on this page uses centering by center of mass within in a larger window.
-(From http://yann.lecun.com/exdb/mnist/)
+The digit images in the MNIST set.

 ## MXNet